wchesley/The-Notebook/School/Business-Law/BusinessLawNotes.md

     - Litigation involves a case or controversy
     - Personal stake in the resolution of the controversy

-Case 4.1
+> Case 4.1
 *Mayer v.
 Belichick*
 605 F.3d 223 (3rd Cir.)
 Issue:
-- Videotaping the new york jets coaches and players on teh field.
+- Videotaping the new york jets coaches and players on the field.
 - Purpose: capturing and stealing the new yourk jets signals and visual coaching instructions
  - The New England Patriots.